A new season of grant deadlines are in, and now is the time to start applying!

-The Roy Dean Grant includes over $30k of in-kind services and products is open for shorts, docs, and features films with a budget under $500,000.
+This fall, Roy Dean Grant will give out $3K in cash and over $30K of in-kind services and products, and is open for shorts, docs, and features films with a budget under $500,000.
 From FTHP:

 We fund compelling stories about little known subjects, historical films, and films that touch hearts.
 We like films that expose, and bring, important information to light; as well as films about little known people when there is a good story.

 Taking place from December 12 -15, the 3D Mart is now the New 3D Film Booster for those working in 3D Stereoscopic films or VR.
 From 3DFM:

 The 3D Film Booster (3DFB) is an international training and pitching event dedicated to stereoscopic-3D (S-3D) projects for cinema and virtual reality (VR).
 3DFB is the new formula of the former 3D Content Financing Market, initially launched in 2011 under the sponsorship of the MEDIA Program of the European Commission, which provided partial financial support for the first two years.
 3DFB is the only program of its kind anywhere in the world.

 Presented by NISI MASA, the European Network of Young Cinema, this pitch session offers an international short film screenwriter between 18-35 years old a scriptwriting residency workshop and co-production forum.
 From ESP: